 Now power on your PC and follow the next step.
 Check why your PS5 is not downloading in Rest mode.

 2. Change Boot Order From BIOS

 An incorrect boot order often misleads your computer to boot from an unknown source or non-bootable hard drive or device which results in no bootable device error.

 And that’s why you need to make sure is that your boot order is correct.

 BIOS menu of different motherboards are different so, I’ve given a general way by which you can change the boot order in any motherboard.

 So, here are the steps to fix no bootable device error by changing the boot order from the BIOS menu:

 - Enter the BIOS Menu by pressing the F2 or Del button continuously while your PC is starting.

 - In the BIOS menu you if you can’t use the mouse to select anything then you will have to use the arrow keys to navigate through the options.
 And use the Enter key to select anything any Esc key to exit.

 - Go to BIOS Setup then open the Boot Tab.

-- Now you will see a sequence for booting you PC where you will need to put your bootable hard drive(that contains the OS) to the first position.
+- Now you will see a sequence for booting your PC where you will need to put your bootable hard drive(that contains the OS) to the first position.

-- Finally, Select Save and Exit which will restart you PC saving the settings.
+- Finally, select Save and Exit which will restart your PC saving the settings.